 Staff Absence Policy

-- How we will work to reduce levels of absence.
+- how we’ll work to reduce levels of absence.

-- We will support employees who have genuine grounds for absence for whatever reason.
-This support
+- We’ll support those who have genuine grounds for absence.
+This support includes:

 - a flexible approach to taking annual leave